 Has this ever happened: You’ve laundered your favorite shirt, and everything looks and smells clean until the iron hits the armpits, or you wear the garment again, and… whew!
 There’s that stinky odor!
-How do you get rid of it?
-Regular washing doesn’t work.
-Here are a few tricks of the trade to power away those embedded underarm smells from fabrics.

 Each of these remedies works best if you turn the garment inside out and expose the underarm fabric before treating.
 These remedies are best used on shirts that can be handled a little “roughly”

-- Salt.
 Dissolve a ½ cup of table salt in a bucket or large bowl half-full of warm water.
 Soak the affected areas of the garment, then launder.

-- Vinegar.
 White vinegar is a powerful odor neutralizer and works wonders on underarm areas of fabrics.
 Fill your washing machine with water, then add 1/3 cup of white vinegar.
 Turn off the machine and let the garment soak for 20 minutes, then launder as usual.

-- Murphy’s® Oil Soap.
 Pour the oil soap directly on the armpit which has been dampened with water, and use a nail brush or old toothbrush to scrub it in.
 Leave on for 20 minutes then rinse in cool water, then launder.

-- Meat Tenderizer.
 This remedy might sound a little strange but meat tenderizer works by “digesting” or breaking down the chemicals that are embedded in the fabric from underarm odors.
 Simply dampen the armpit area with water and sprinkle generously with the meat tenderizer.
 Work it in with your fingers and allow it to sit for 20 minutes.
 Then launder.

 Be sure the stains and odors are gone before tossing any garment in the dryer, which will further set the unwanted stains and smells.
 Line drying clothing may also help eliminate odors.